keboola/connection-docs/index.md

 of the Keboola ecosystem, please check out our [overview](/overview/) or [tutorial](/overview/tutorial/) for some hands on experience on using KBC.

-If you wish to get in touch with our partners, please use the following contact information:
+To get in touch with our partners, please use the following contact information:

-- cz.support@keboola.com -- Europe
+- If in Europe, write to cz.support@keboola.com
-- support.ca@keboola.com --  North America
+- If in North America, write to support.ca@keboola.com
-- apac.support@keboola.com -- Asia
+- If in Asia, write to apac.support@keboola.com